AlfredChester/Lynx/README.md

 ### 2. Comparer

-Using the comparer, you can compare the two programs
+Using the comparer, you can compare the two programs quickly